amirshark/github-repositories/README.md

 # github-repositories
-A react web developed for Recruitopia to display public repositories from React Native Community
+A react-based Next JS project developed for Recruitopia to display public repositories from React Native Community.